JanFPV/lofar-RFI-detection/README.md

 ## Known Bugs and Limitations

+- **Image Scale Normalization:** The intensity scale currently adjusts dynamically for each individual image.
+This can cause minor, insignificant interference to appear magnified when no strong signal is present.
+A manual override for the intensity scale or a global normalization system that applies a consistent scale across multiple images should be implemented.
+- **Incorrect Timestamping in Real-Time Observations:** During live data capture, data blocks are sometimes received in bursts rather than steadily at one per second.
+The current system assigns a timestamp upon arrival, which causes multiple blocks to receive the same timestamp, leading to data being overwritten and lost.
+This should be fixed by assigning timestamps sequentially (e.g., `previous_timestamp + 1s`) to ensure data integrity.
-- `server.log` can grow large, affecting log viewer
+- **Excessive Log Growth:** The `server.log` file can grow indefinitely, which can impact the performance of the log viewer.
+Log rotation should be implemented.
-- If an observation is started and no `.dat` file appears, pressing "Stop" will not terminate the process and a Docker restart may be required
+- **Process Termination Failure:** If an observation is started but no `.dat` file is generated, the "Stop" button may fail to terminate the process, potentially requiring a manual restart of the Docker container.
-- If a non-existent folder is entered as input, the processing thread will crash and a Docker restart may be required
+- **Crash on Invalid Directory:** Providing a path to a non-existent directory as input can cause the processing thread to crash, requiring a Docker restart to recover.
-- Notebooks may use outdated structure
+- **Outdated Notebooks:** Some of the included Jupyter notebooks may be based on an older project structure and might require modifications to function correctly with the current version.

 ---